 Push and pull the child restraint system in different directions to be sure it is secure.
+Follow all the installation instructions provided by its manufacturer.

-4. To remove the child restraint system, press the buckle-release button and unhook the top strap.
+3. To remove the infant seat, press the buckle-release button.

-(B)INSTALLATION ON REAR SEAT OUTSIDE
+(B)CONVERTIBLE SEAT INSTALLATION